-Cancellations: 90% of the booking deposit will be refunded if notice of cancellation is given at least 14 days prior to arrival date.
+Cancellations: 90% of the reservation amount will be refunded if notice of cancellation is given at least 14 days prior to arrival date.

 Check in at Denali Fireside, 22647 Talkeetna Spur Rd, Talkeetna, to pick up your keys and directions to the cabin in the woods.